SUPERAndroidAnalyzer/SUPERAndroidAnalyzer.github.io/_posts/2016-10-02-super-is-here.md

  - [CentOS 7](https://github.com/SUPERAndroidAnalyzer/super/releases/download/0.1.0/super-0.1.0-1.el7.centos.x86_64.rpm) (RPM)
  - [Fedora 24](https://github.com/SUPERAndroidAnalyzer/super/releases/download/0.1.0/super-0.1.0-1.fc24.x86_64.rpm) (RPM)

-### Windows

-SUPER has been developed in UNIX, but it has been programmed so it is easily portable for other SOs.
-It is currently possible to run SUPER under Windows 64 bits.
-It is not possible to run SUPER under Windows 32 bits.

-We currently have an OpenSSL dependency, which isn't preinstalled in Windows, so for now it is mandatory for windows users to install OpenSSL and add the **bin** folder to the PATH.
-- You can download OpenSSL [here](http://gnuwin32.sourceforge.net/packages/openssl.htm).
-- To add it to the PATH, go to **Control panel - System - Environment variables - PATH** and add an entry to OpenSSL (it should be something like this: **C:\Program Files (x86)\GnuWin32\bin**).

-It is very easy to run SUPER in Windows.
-We provide an executable which extracts SUPER to the especified folder so users don't need to configure anything additional.
-To run SUPER, once extracted the folder switch to switch to it with a command console and simply run the program.
-For usage options, go to the section Command Line Interface.

 ### MacOS X

 For now, MacOS users will need to build the package from source.
 We already have an issue